 Mindgard is an AI security platform that provides automated red teaming and continuous security testing for LLMs, AI agents, and multimodal models.
-It is the first Dynamic Application Security Testing for AI (DAST-AI) solution built specifically to detect runtime AI vulnerabilities.
+It is a Dynamic Application Security Testing for AI (DAST-AI) solution built specifically to detect runtime AI vulnerabilities.

 What is Mindgard?